CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "longest_side": "15 cm",                     // Length of longest item dimension.
 Default is cube root of volume.
 "rigid": false,                              // For non-rigid items volume (and for worn items encumbrance) increases proportional to contents
 "insulation": 1,                             // (Optional, default = 1) If container or vehicle part, how much insulation should it provide to the contents
-"price": 100,                                // Used when bartering with NPCs.
+"price": "1 USD",                                // Used when bartering with NPCs.
 For stackable items (ammo, comestibles) this is the price for stack_size charges.
 Can use string "cent" "USD" or "kUSD".
 "price_postapoc": "1 USD",                       // Same as price but represent value post cataclysm.
 Can use string "cent" "USD" or "kUSD".
 "stackable": true,                           // This item can be stacked together, similarly to `charges` "degradation_multiplier": 0.8,               // Controls how quickly an item degrades when taking damage.
 0 = no degradation.
 Defaults to 1.0.